Protecting multimodal large language models against misleading visualizations: Experiment 3 - Additional results

 By default, we evaluate MLLMs in a direct prompting setting where they only output the final answer.
 Prompting techniques such as Chain-of-Thought (CoT), which requires the MLLM to generate intermediate reasoning steps before providing the final answer, are known to improve performance on several reasoning tasks \citep{10.5555/3600270.3602070}.

-Figure \ref{fig9} shows the change in accuracy when using zero-shot CoT prompting, either alone or in combination with one of the two most effective correction methods, table-based QA and redrawing the visualization.
+Figure \ref{fig9} shows the change in accuracy when using zero-shot CoT prompting, either alone or in combination with one of the two most effective correction methods, table-based QA, and redrawing the visualization.
 CoT alone improves performance on both misleading and non-misleading visualizations.
 The gains are generally modest, except for InternVL2.5-8B, where the improvement exceeds 10 pp on misleading visualizations.

 Using CoT has no significant impact on misleading visualizations for table-based QA.
-However, it substantially reduces the negative impact of table-based QA on non-misleading visualizations, bringing the performance drop close to 0 for Qwen2VL-7B and even bringing a net positive change in accuracy for InternVL2.5-8B.
+However, it substantially reduces the negative effects of table-based QA on non-misleading visualizations, bringing the performance drop close to 0 for Qwen2VL-7B and even bringing a net positive change in accuracy for InternVL2.5-8B.

 Combining CoT with redrawn visualizations worsens accuracy on non-misleading visualizations.
-Its effect on misleading visualizations is model-dependent.
-Ovis1.6-9B shows a small decrease, while InternVL2.5-8B experiences a large performance gain.
+Its effect on misleading visualizations depends on the model.
+Ovis1.6-9B shows a small decrease, while InternVL2.5-8B experiences a large gain.

 Overall, CoT alone is not an effective correction method for misleading visualizations.
 It can be beneficial when combined with table-based QA, mainly by mitigating the negative impact on non-misleading data.
-However, its effects are inconsistent across models and settings, and it should therefore be applied with caution.t be combined with redrawing the visualization.
+However, its effects are inconsistent across models and settings, and it should therefore be applied with caution.

 Table \ref{tab:cot-analysis} reports the results of an error analysis of the CoT reasoning chains for a random sample of 30 misleading instances.
 The majority of the wrong answers and reasoning are due to the presence of the misleader, rather than mathematical mistakes.
 In a few cases, there is a numerical mistake, but the MLLM answers correctly by rounding to the nearest MCQ choice.
 Figure \ref{cot1} shows an instance in which the \textit{inverted} color scale deceives InternVL2.5.
 Figure \ref{cot2} is an example of a correct answer with errors in the CoT reasoning.
 In that case, an incorrect value is extracted from the bar chart.
 Figure \ref{cot3} shows an instance where both the reasoning chain and the answer are correct.